benashford/rust-lazysort/README.md

 The `SortedBy` trait adds a method `sorted_by` to all `Iterator<T>` which returns an iterator over the same data ordered according to the provided closure of type `|T, T| -> Ordering`

-The `SortedPartial` trait adds a method `sorted_partial` to all `Iterator<T: PartialOrd>` which returns an iterator over the same data in the default order.
-The method takes a parameter `first` which decides whether non-comparable values should be first or last in the results.
+The `SortedPartial` trait adds two methods `sorted_partial_first` and `sorted_partial_last` to all `Iterator<T: PartialOrd>` which returns an iterator over the same data in the default order.
+The difference between the two is whether non-comparable values go first or last in the results.

 For example: